Head of Health Professions

 All offers of a place on the programme will be made to applicants after completion of successful interview, and will be conditional subject to:

 For more information on how to make an application, please visit our How to Apply page.

-All applicants whose first language is not English applying for a course with us must meet the following minimum English language requirements:
+All International and EU students applying for a course with us must meet the following minimum English language requirements:

 For information regarding English language requirements at the University, please see our IELTS page.

-Fees quoted relate to study in the Academic Year 20/21 only and may be subject to inflationary increases in future years.
+Fees quoted relate to study in the Academic Year 23/24 only and may be subject to inflationary increases in future years.

 Examples of additional costs that you may incur during the three years of the programme include:

 Financial contribution towards your travel and expenses, in relation to your practice learning opportunities, may be available for you from the NHS Learning Support Fund.
 Details, including eligibility criteria, can be found on the NHS website.

 For more information about possible funding options, please visit our Fees and Funding pages.